 - Written with quality (organization, clarity, style, etc.).

-- Provides benefit to conference participants.
+- Provides benefits to conference participants.

 - Meets technical requirements below.